ONSdigital/sdc-int-rh-service/README.md

     ```
 This will create the JAR file in the Target directory.
 You can then right-click on the JAR file (in Intellij) and choose 'Run'.

-In order to run the Rabbitmq service, so that you can publish CaseCreated, CaseUpdated, and UACUpdated, messages for this rh-service to receive and store in Google CLoud Platform, enter the following command (from the same directory as the docker-compose.yml):
-    ```bash
-    docker-compose up -d
-    ```
+You will need to complete the PubSub steps below and the first step in the `## Manual Testing` section.
-Messages that are published to the events exchange will be routed to either the Case.Gateway or UAC.Gateway queue (depending on their binding).
-They will then be received by sdc-int-rh-service and stored in either the case_schema or the uac_schema (as appropriate) of the relevant Google Firestore datastore.
+Messages that are published to either the `event_case-update` or `event_uac-update` topic will be received by sdc-int-rh-service and stored in either the case_schema or the uac_schema (as appropriate) of the relevant Google Firestore datastore.
 The project to use is given by the Application Default Credentials (These are the credential associated with the service account that your app engine app runs as - to set these up please follow the steps given in the previous section).